malganis35/knowledge-center/docs/source/docs/setup_your_pc/git_setup.rst

    :width: 600px

 It is an interface for Git that you can pilot with your keyboard and that works with the terminal.
+It is portable, fast, free and open source.
-Compared to other packages, it is faster and takes less memory
+Compared to other packages, it is faster and takes less memory.

 .. image:: /docs/setup_your_pc/git_setup/gitui_benchmark.png
    :width: 600px